tannergooding/designs/accepted/2021/workloads/workload-installation.md

 - Add option to allow creating offline cache for future SDK release band.
 This is to support VS for Mac, and will be best effort (because the workload manifest format may change)
 - Standardize on `SdkFeatureBand` for terminology
 - Should we put "Manifest" in the NuGet package IDs for manifests to help disambiguate from workload packs?
-- How do we get the SemVer version of a workload manifest NuGet package from just the installed version of the workload manifest?
-It seems we either need to update the manifest schema to support a semantic version for the version, or we need to store the semantic version separately (ie in a text file).
 - Need to figure out a way to generate an MSI version number for workload manifest MSI.
 As much as possible, the MSI version number for manifest version A should be greater than the MSI version number for manifest version B if and only if the NuGet semantic version for version A of the manifest is greater than the NuGet semantic version for version B of the manifest
 - How does MSI IAL know what the DependencyProviderKey for a workload manifest MSI is?
 Convention?
 File in workload manifest folder when installed by MSI?
 File that is always in the workload manifest (including NuGet version)?
 - How does VS / Willow IAL know which version of Visual Studio to use?
+- Normalize names of IAL implementations
+- Normalize "ref" to "reference"
+- QUESTION: What sort of identifier do we need in order to uninstall a workload pack or workload manifest MSI?
+We need this for the garbage collection process.
+Is the DependencyProviderKey enough?

 # Updates to existing behavior / specs